14 VCs for Your Retail Tech Startup | Rho

 Image of Lumia Capital - Top VCs in Retail Technology

-Lumia Capital is an expansion-stage venture firm that helps US and European companies achieve significant growth by expanding into international markets.
-They provide capital and strategic support to businesses that are ready to scale globally.
+Lumia Capital is an expansion-stage venture firm that partners with US and European technology companies to help them scale globally.
+They focus on providing capital and strategic support for international growth.

-• Industries of focus: SaaS, fintech, and retail technology
+• Industries of focus: Retail Technology, SaaS, FinTech, Enterprise, Emerging Markets

 • Founded: 2011